dnlzrgz/marastatic/README.md

 3. The script checks if an RSS feed needs to be created.
 4. It also checks if a root `sitemap.xml` file needs to be generated.
 5. Finally, it copies any static assets and non-markdown files found in the content folder to the output directory.

+> [!TIP]
+> If you're interested in seeing a "real world" example, check out the repository for my personal [portfolio](https://github.com/dnlzrgz/portfolio).

 ## Downloading the script